StrumentiResistenti/Compassh/README.md

         'customer-mail' => '172.20.107.32',
     );

-VPNs can be listed by:
+VPNs can be started by `compassh start <VPN name>` and stopped by `compassh stop <VPN name>`.
+If a name is not provided, CompaSSH will start or stop all the VPNs.
+Configured VPNs can be listed by:

     $ compassh